tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/time-series-insights-reference-reference-data-api.md

 }
 ```

-The second post for set *manufacturerInfo* is not allowed since “color” is already defined in the first post for set *deviceInfo*.
+The second post for set *manufacturerInfo* is not allowed because “color” is already defined in the first post for set *deviceInfo*.

-3. All key property values in $.put[i] should be of json primitive type and should be parsable to type defined during reference data set creation.
+- All key property values in $.put[i] should be of json primitive type and should be parsable to type defined during reference data set creation.
-4. All non-key property values in $.put[i] can be of any JSON type.
+- All non-key property values in $.put[i] can be of any JSON type.
 At the root, if it is an object, it is flattened to individual properties.
-If it is an array, it is serialized and indexed as Json string.
+If it is an array, it is serialized and indexed as JSON string.
-5. $.put[i] should contain all properties specified as key properties in the reference data set.
+- $.put[i] should contain all properties specified as key properties in the reference data set.
-6. $.put[i] should contain at least one non-key property.
+- $.put[i] should contain at least one non-key property.
-7. Values of key properties in $.put[i] cannot be null.
+- Values of key properties in $.put[i] cannot be null.
-8. Case-sensitive persistence: When persisted, the value of the key whose type is *String* has the same casing as the input event stream.
+- Case-sensitive persistence: When persisted, the value of the key whose type is *String* has the same casing as the input event stream.
 Keys are expected to be immutable.
-9. Any validation failure results in a response code of 400 with the appropriate error information.
+- Any validation failure results in a response code of 400 with the appropriate error information.
-10. The response for individual items is either JSON null (for success) or error information JSON object.
+- The response for individual items is either JSON null (for success) or error information JSON object.

 ## Patch reference data items